Royroy945/Royroy945/README.md

 ## Hi there 👋

+- 👩‍⚕️I'm a pharmacist.
+- 🌱Who's interesting in programming and analysis.
+- 🤔Try to learning : C language,Python,R,SQL,etc.
+- 💪Hope to get a career change.
 <!--
 **Royroy945/Royroy945** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.